 Invite your children to become authors of their own stories with these three creative ideas:

-- Fun with Props
+1. Fun with Props

-- Child in the Story: cut out children’s photos & add their pictures to the story character pictures.
+Cut out children’s photos & add their pictures to the story character pictures.
 This helps children put themselves in the story and make connections between their personal life and the life of the story characters.

 Take characters from two stories and use them to tell one big adventure.
 Save the storytelling pieces you receive each month from Mother Goose Time.
 Have children take different characters from different stories to invent new tales.
 Listen to how they role-play social skills as they introduce the characters to each other and help the characters make new friends.

 Want more teaching tips?

+Try a month of Experience Curriculum today.
+Enjoy a kit packed full of daily literacy fun.
 Each day play included games, make art, sing songs, and read books to teach letters, emergent writing and reading skills.